e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 (These are all true stories)

-I've met and worked with a lot of Golden Geese.
+I have met and worked with a lot of Golden Geese.
 Many of my closest friends are Golden Geese.
 I married one.
-I'd be really hard for me to convince you there is no biases when I say this, but my wife is in a league of her own in the Golden Geese olympics.
+It would be really hard for me to convince you there is no biases when I say this, but my wife is in a league of her own in the Golden Geese olympics.

-So you can take it to the bank when I say **these people aren't replaceable**.
+You can take it to the bank when I say **these people aren't replaceable**.
 When they are gone, you will definitely either accept a much lower output, a much bigger team or more likely both.
-If that's your definition of replaceable though, then I guess a horse is a replacement for an aircraft too.
+If that's your definition of replaceable though, then I guess a horse is a replacement for a truck too.

 Protecting and enabling them is obviously incredibly important.

-Most Golden Goose has no realisation of their performance.
+Most Golden Goose has no realisation of their performance level.
 They have a deformed sense of what's acceptable and live by a strong sense of principles that is tightly connected to their identity.
 For them, it's just inconceivable not to do it right, to let the team down, not to deliver what's expected, etc.

 This is where the Bozos tend to come in.
 They sniff this out extremely fast, put the Golden Goose in a world of their own making, and make sure they are the one defining the rules of this world.